0187773933/MastersClosetTracker/README.md

 1. Admin Routes for Manual Overrides
 	- User forgot phone
 	- User has new phone
-2. Validating Cookie before doing anything
-3. Generating QR Code Stuff
+2. Generating QR Code Stuff
-4. Spreadsheet Export
+3. Spreadsheet Export
-5. Front End Website that Watches for QR Scanner Input
+4. Front End Website that Watches for QR Scanner Input
 	- https://www.amazon.com/Eyoyo-Handheld-Convenience-Supermarket-Warehouse/dp/B088QV215Y
-6. Edge Cases
+5. Edge Cases
 	- User attempts to use a different name ?
+6. Add option to text hand-off link if user can't scan qrcode for some reason